 Violet's Story

-Violet was adopted from China at 17 months.
+Violet was born with a cleft lip and palate, and was adopted from China at 17 months.
 Her parents connected with Duke long before Violet came home.

 “We had photos from the adoption agency,” says Tripp, Violet’s dad.
 “We reached out to potential places in the area and Dr. Marcus [chief of the Duke Division of Plastic, Maxillofacial, and Oral surgery] responded right away and gave us a very clear sense of what they would be able to do.
 Without Violet even being an established patient, the cleft team was very comforting, and we knew exactly what would need to be done and in what timeframe, so that solidified our choice of Duke.”

-Violet has been a Duke patient ever since and has made strong connections with the team.
+Violet has been a Duke patient ever since and has made strong connections with the team, especially Carlee Jones, Duke Cleft & Craniofacial Center Coordinator.
 “Carlee is someone Violet is very attached to and comfortable with, and she has created a lot of opportunities for Violet, including helping her become a published author,” Tripp adds.

 Violet, now 13, came to her annual appointment when she was 9 with a book made from folded notebook paper that illustrated a clinic visit with words and drawings.
 The team was so impressed they asked Violet if she wanted to collaborate on a book that could help other children know what to expect on clinic day.
 Jones and her team helped Violet publish the book, now available on Amazon, and every child who comes to clinic receives a copy.